SuicideSin/azure-kinect-unreal/README.md

  - k4abt.dll
  - depthengine_2_0.dll
 ```
-_**Important Note:** In order to run the project in Unreal Editor and call the Azure Kinect API without issues, the below mentioned dependent files should be copied to the Unreal installation folder where `UE4Editor.exe` resides._
+_**Important Note:** In order to run the project in Unreal Editor and call the Azure Kinect API without issues, the below mentioned dependent files should be copied to the Unreal installation folder where `UE4Editor.exe` resides.
+These files can be found in `<Azure Kinect Body Tracking SDK installation>/tools` folder._

-_Another thing that can be done instead of copying the below dll files to `Unreal installation` folder is to add the folder path where these dlls reside to the `Path` variable in `Environment Variables` for User or System.
-The exception is `dnn_model_2_0.onnx` file which **should** be copied to the Unreal installation folder in order for `k4abt (Body Tracking)` API to work._
+_Another thing that can be done instead of copying the below files to `Unreal installation` folder is to add the folder path where these dlls reside to the `Path` variable in `Environment Variables` for User or System.
+The exception is `dnn_model_2_0.onnx` file which **should** be copied to the Unreal installation folder in order for `k4abt (Body Tracking)` API to work._ _[For Reference check SDK Issue 709](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/issues/709#issuecomment-545121230)_

 ```
 <unreal_installation_folder>/Engine/Binaries/Win64/
  - onnxruntime.dll